flyingmachine/nanoc-blog/content/people/buddy-system.md

 that structure is much better at fostering deeper interactions than just winging it.
 Knowing that everyone is "in it" together _and_ that "it" won't last forever provides a solid foundation for trust.

+Final note: vulnerability here does _not_ mean you have to spill your guts, emotionally leaking on each other all the time.
+It _does_ mean feeling safe to express that you're struggling or that you feel dissatisfied or hurt in some way.

 Without further ado, here it is: